v6FiRE/animatebootstrapper/README.md

 The Animate `LocalScript` you clone **must be created on the server and replicated to the client**.
 A `LocalScript` bundled with a client-created model from `CreateHumanoidModelFromDescriptionAsync` will misbehave in live games (works in Studio, fails in Live).

-Create template Animate scripts on the server and parent them to `ReplicatedStorage` (or similar).
-See [`examples/server`](examples/server) for one approach.
+This package does not create or name those templates for you.
+Your game is responsible for:

+1. Creating stock Animate `LocalScript`s on the **server** (one per rig type you need).
+2. Replicating them to the client (e.g. `ReplicatedStorage`, a folder, or another container you already use for assets).
+3. Passing the appropriate template into `BootstrapAnimate` from client code.

+See [`examples/server`](examples/server) for one demo approach — the instance names there (`BaseAnimateR6`, `BaseAnimateR15`) are **example-place conventions**, not part of this library's API.

-For background on this replication issue, see the [DevForum thread](https://devforum.roblox.com/t/studio-vs-live-server-discrepancy-failure-with-animate-script-generated-by-createhumanoidmodelfromdescriptionasync/4685167).
+For background on the replication issue, see the [DevForum thread](https://devforum.roblox.com/t/studio-vs-live-server-discrepancy-failure-with-animate-script-generated-by-createhumanoidmodelfromdescriptionasync/4685167).

 ## Usage